-Intent and Scope )
+Intent and Scope

 - 2.1 This Enterprise Agreement is based on the understanding that Delta Electricity and its employees have an obligation to serve the people of New South Wales by providing a high standard of service at the lowest possible cost.
-As part of its obligations, Delta Electricity is committed to the continued development of its skilled workforce to provide an effective service. - 2.2 This Enterprise Agreement rescinds and replaces the provisions of the Delta Electricity Employees Award, 2005, published 13 January 2006 (356 IG 81) and the Delta Electricity Employees Enterprise Agreement 2004.
+As part of its obligations, Delta Electricity is committed to the continued development of its skilled workforce to provide an effective service. - 2.2 This Enterprise Agreement rescinds and replaces the provisions of the Delta Electricity Employees Enterprise Agreement 2008.